 SNHU participates in the Federal Direct Loan Program.
 Direct loans are fixed-rate student loans for undergraduate and graduate students attending college at least half-time.
 Federal Direct Loans are the most common type of financial aid to assist with paying for school.

-Direct Loans are available to all students who submit a FAFSA.
+Direct Loans are available to eligible students who file a valid FAFSA.
 Please review your SNHU Financial Aid award letter for the amounts you qualify for.
 For more information on terms and interest rates, please visit the Federal Student Aid website.

 First-time Direct Loan borrowers must complete the following requirements before a loan disbursement will be applied to his/her student account:

 As a Federal Direct Loan borrower, you have the right to:

 As a Federal Direct Loan borrower, you are responsibility for: